FTKhanFT/arch-installation/README.md

 ```

 ## AUR Setup
-The Arch User Repository is a community-driven repository for Arch users.
-Yay is a pacman wrapper that allows installing AUR packages
+The Arch User Repository is a community-driven repository for Arch users. ```yay``` is a pacman wrapper that allows installing AUR packages
 ```
 git clone https://aur.archlinux.org/yay.git
 cd yay